RunGoApp/EngineeringMeetings/09.04.2020/Kai/README.md

 ## What I want to learn

- - Topic 1
- - Topic 2
+ - Modeling Audio inputs with variying sizes of frequency vectors - in Tensorflow

 ## What I learned